-- Unique person and Provider IDs used to link the data collected through the MPC back to the household-generated data for the matching process - Identifying information of the household member, such as name, address, gender, and date of birth, parent name if person under age 18, spouse name (if married), and policy holder name for insured persons - Identifying information about each provider, such as name, address, and telephone number - At the pair level, the number of each type of event identified for the person for that provider and any other HC variables necessary to assign priority flags (see section 2.2.4 below).
+- Unique person and Provider IDs used to link the data collected through the MPC back to the household-generated data for the matching process - Identifying information of the household member, such as name, address, gender, and date of birth, parent name if person under age 18, spouse name (if married), and policy holder name for insured persons

+- Identifying information about each provider, such as name, address, and telephone number - At the pair level, the number of each type of event identified for the person for that provider and any other HC variables necessary to assign priority flags (see section 2.2.4 below).

 These data elements are necessary to define a pair, a key data collection unit of the MPC.
 The extracted file records were sorted so that all pairs for a provider were listed together, thereby creating provider-level records.
-(For more information about the data elements included in the extraction files, see the deliverable OP3-6/8/9 - Consolidated Sample Implementation Plan for the 2019 MPC.)
+(For more information about the data elements included in the extraction files, see the deliverable OP3-7 - Consolidated Non-SBD Sample Preparation and Implementation Report.)